 At the time, our customers could only purchase PremiumBeat tracks “à la carte” and choose between 2 license options: Standard or Premium.
 With a PremiumBeat subscription, they would now get access to PremiumBeat’s exclusive music library at a great value.
 The limited subscription would include 5 Standard Licenses per month, with several conditions we needed to clarify to customers (for example, a small collection of tracks were not included in the subscription for contractual reasons).

 I first worked on identifying the appropriate areas where we could surface our new subscription offering in our customer’s journey on the PremiumBeat platform.
 Then, I designed different variants of an announcement banner across the website: on the homepage first and as an upsell in our cart and checkout flow.
-Our pricing page and FAQ section also needed to be updated with the new subscription offering.
+Our Pricing and FAQ pages were also updated with the new subscription offering.

-In the license dropdown appearing for each track on the search results and song details pages, I integrated the new option to license a track using a subscription credit, designing variants for different scenarios:
+In the “Buy License” dropdown appearing for each track on the search results and song details pages, I integrated the new option to license a track using a subscription credit, designing variants for different scenarios:

 → the customer has not subscribed yet;